hellenike/textbook/docs/topics/module4/subordinate_clause/index.md

 > ‘This woman said that Eratosthenes had been doing these things.’

-## Indirect statement in secondary sequence
+### Indirect statement in secondary sequence

-Recall that the term *secondary tense*  to refer to a group of tenses referring to past time, (including the imperfect and aorist tenses).
-When the verb of speaking is in a secondary tense, we say that any subordinate clause depending on it is in *secondary sequence*.
-In secondary sequence, the verb of the subordinate is often changed from the indicative to the *optative*, a mood we have not previously encountered.
+Recall that we use the term *secondary tense*  to refer to a group of tenses referring to past time (including the imperfect and aorist tenses).
+This is in contrast to *primary tenses* that express action in the present or future.

 | Sequence | Tense of the main verb | Mood of the verb in subordinate clause |